fanbyprinciple/Andrew-Ng-Coursera-Machine-Learning-Notes/week_2/readme.md

 Creating vectors instead of using for loop

 # Exercise :

+To do:

+    1. implement it yourself the entire thing
+    2. The normalisation equation is still not correct
+    3. choosing a different alpha for getting better curve

 ![](ex1_plot.png)

 We store each example as a row in the the X